 Do you stick to a grocery budget each week?
 I definitely do!
-With the coronavirus and many people spending time at home, this grocery list might come in handy as you watch your budget.
+With many people spending time at home, this grocery list might come in handy as you watch your budget.

 Each week I budget $50 to spend at the grocery store.
 I decided it would be fun to take a photo of what I buy and list how much each item costs.